thesoul214/typescript-cheatsheet/README.md

   function useMemo<T>(factory: () => T, deps: DependencyList | undefined): T;
 ```

 Same as every single hook shown before, generics are dominant. `useMemo` will take a *factory* or *create* function that returns a value of type `T` (think of React components, for example), and a dependency list to subscribe to.
 If any of the values in the list change, the hook will execute again.
-Otherwise it'll simply return the cached result!
+Otherwise it"ll simply return the cached result!

 `useMemo` is a very, very useful hook.
 It can be implemented in many, many places within any application to improve performances.
 Here are some very simple examples of `useMemo` used inside [this hero-slider component](https://github.com/rmolinamir/hero-slider/blob/master/src/Slider/HeroSlider.tsx).